TUD-INF-IAI-MCI/BrailleIO/README.md

 In the function void `PrerenderMatrix(IViewBoxModel view, object content)` the rendering of the bool matrix after a content or property change is requested.
 By calling the `bool[,] GetCachedMatrix()` function, a prerendered rendering result is supplied.

-O cause, you can make your renderer hookable and touchable as well.
+Of cause, you can make your renderer hookable and touchable as well.
 An abstract implementation of a cached renderer is also available:

 ``` C#
 namespace BrailleIO.Renderer